 Al Hicks

 Al Hicks is a Grammy Award-Winning filmmaker based in Sydney and Los Angeles.
-After working as a musician in and around New York, Hicks transitioned to filmmaking, directing his first feature documentary Keep On Keepin’ On, winning both the Audience Award and Best New Director honors at the 2014 Tribeca Film Festival.
+After working as a musician in and around New York, Hicks transitioned to filmmaking, directing his first feature documentary KEEP ON KEEPIN’ ON, winning both the Audience Award and Best New Director honors at the 2014 Tribeca Film Festival.
 The film also won awards from the IDFA, AFI, Cinema Eye, Seattle Film Festival, Palm Springs, Hamptons Summer Docs and went onto be shortlisted for the Academy Awards Best Documentary Feature in 2015.
 Hicks then co-directed the documentary feature film QUINCY, following music legend and icon Quincy Jones.
-QUINCY premiered at the Toronto International Film Festival in 2018, before a worldwide premiere on Netflix.
+QUINCY premiered at TIFF in 2018, before a global premiere on Netflix.
 The film received the Critics’ Choice Honor for Best Music Documentary, the African American Film Critics Award for Best Documentary.
-QUINCY was included in the Doc NYC Short List, the Hollywood Reporter’s Top Ten Films of 2018, was honored as a New York Times Critics’ Pick and won the Grammy for Best Music Film.
-Most recently Hicks directed the feature documentary My Sister Liv (Karlovy Vary, Doc NYC 2022), and Executive Produced Porcelain War which was awarded the 2024 Sundance U.S Documentary Grand Jury Prize.
+QUINCY was included in the Doc NYC Short List, the Hollywood Reporter’s Top Ten Films of 2018, was honoured as a New York Times Critics’ Pick and won the Grammy for Best Music Film.
+In 2022 Hicks directed the feature documentary MY SISTER LIV which premiered at Karlovy Vary and Doc NYC.
+Most recently he Executive Produced PORCELAIN WAR which was nominated for an Oscar at the 97th Academy Awards and won the 2024 Sundance U.S Documentary Grand Jury Prize, and was a Writer / Producer on WHISTLE (TIFF 50).

 Camilla Mazzaferro